freya022/Doxxy/README.md

 1. Clone repo
 2. Copy `config-template` as `config`
 3. Delete `logback.xml` as it's configured for production
-4. Set values in `config/.env`, values are required unless commented otherwise
+4. Copy `.env.example` as `.env` and set the values, values are required unless commented otherwise

 ### Running
 #### Backend